 - Excellent fitness tracking from a well-known sports watch brand

-- Multiple sport modes
+- Multiple sport modes and health monitoring features

 Fitbit is another brand synonymous with sports watches for women.
-Fitbit’s Sense wristwatch, which is packed with sophisticated health sensors for stress, heart rate, and ECG and packaged in a clean and compact packaging, is an effort to challenge the Apple Watch’s supremacy.
+Fitbit’s Sense wristwatch, which is packed with sophisticated health sensors for stress, heart rate, and ECG and packaged in clean and compact packaging, is an effort to challenge the Apple Watch’s supremacy.

 It’s Fitbit’s flagship model, costing about $300, and sits above the Versa 3, which is basically the same wristwatch without the sophisticated sensors, as well as a lower-cost range of activity trackers.